Bedrock-OSS/bedrock-wiki/docs/commands/rearrange-positions.md

 </Card>

-Simply activate the pack on your world and run (once) the following command in multiplayer:
+Simply activate the pack on your world and run once (each time you need) the following command in multiplayer:

 ```yaml
 /function events/player/derange_position/initiate